 What did you want to be when you were a child?...

-One of these women is Alison von Rosenvinge, who I met in the spring of 2023.
+I feel incredibly fortunate to work with intelligent, creative, and inspiring women.
+One of these remarkable individuals is Alison von Rosenvinge, whom I had the pleasure of meeting in the spring of 2023.

 Alison von Rosenvinge is a critically acclaimed suspense novelist, attorney, and international relations scholar.
 She’s also a lifelong self-help junkie.
 Before becoming a writer, Alison married her college sweetheart, got a Ph.D. in political science and a law degree from the University of Pennsylvania, gave birth to two remarkable human beings (now making their own way in the world), worked for an international law firm, freelanced in white collar criminal defense, and spent a year as a legal scholar in residence.
 Alison is a member of Mystery Writers of America, International Thriller Writers, and is past president of the New York Chapter of Sisters in Crime.